+The positive response of shrimp species within Puget Sound to warmer-than-average temperatures during 2014–2015 agree with the observations of Groth and Hannah (2018), who noted that Washington coast pink shrimp responded differently to this latest phase of warmer water compared to prior events where growth and abundance were depressed during warm periods.
+Previous analysis has indicated that warmer water from El Niño and/or warm phase PDO events can depress pink shrimp growth and abundance (Rothlisberg and Miller 1983).
+The specific mechanisms that caused shrimp to respond differently in 2014–2016 were previously unknown, but our data suggest that it may be related to different climate dynamics during the 2014–2016 El Niño compared to the previous significant El Niño events in 1982–1983 and 1997–1998 (Jacox et al. 2016; Groth and Hannah 2018) which occurred concurrently with a long-term warm phase of the Pacific Decadal Oscillation.

+In contrast to the increases in abundance seen in this study, (Brodeur et al. 2019) observed a decrease in the abundance of krill and shrimp in the unusually warm surface and mid-waters in the California Current during the blob event.
+However, (Brodeur et al. 2019) noted that their trawl surveys were conducted in the warmer upper layers of water above the thermocline, and thus could not ascertain the community composition in deeper layers, which may have not been as affected by the blob since the largest temperature differences as a result of the blob occurred in the top 50–80m of water, with deeper temperatures remaining close to their long term mean along the Washington Coast (Peterson et al. 2017; Auth et al. 2018).
+Paired acoustic data from the same study showed anecdotal evidence of possible aggregations of euphausiids and other micronekton below the warmer surface layer of water (Brodeur et al. 2019), indicating possible changes in shrimp and krill diel vertical behavior in response to unfavorable temperatures near the surface.

-Recently changing environmental conditions have resulted in shifts in shrimp and other marine invertebrate populations (Sakuma et al. 2016; Peterson et al. 2017; Brodeur et al. 2019).
-For example, the abundance of shrimp, krill, and other crustaceans declined in the surface and midwaters off the Washington coastline during the 2014–2015 blob event, in conjunction with a dramatic increase in the abundance of warm-water gelatinous organisms (Sakuma et al. 2016; Brodeur et al. 2019), and a decline in marine biomass of salmon (Cheung and Frolicher 2020) associated with a lack of quality marine prey (Daly et al. 2017).
+Recently changing environmental conditions have resulted in shifts in shrimp and other marine invertebrate populations elsewhere (Sakuma et al. 2016; Peterson et al. 2017; Brodeur et al. 2019).
+For example, the abundance of shrimp, krill, and other crustaceans declined in the surface and midwaters off the Washington coast during the 2014–2015 blob event, in conjunction with a dramatic increase in the abundance of warm-water gelatinous organisms (Sakuma et al. 2016; Brodeur et al. 2019), and a decline in marine biomass of salmon (Cheung and Frolicher 2020) associated with a lack of quality marine prey (Daly et al. 2017).
 The invertebrate community still has not returned to historical levels of abundance and composition, and the shift may be permanent (Brodeur et al. 2019).
 These changes may be due to a decline in absolute abundance, or a shift in habitat usage (Brodeur et al. 2019).
 For example, pink shrimp move up in the water column at night to feed but may have begun to avoid surface waters that were unfavorably warm (Brodeur et al. 2019).

-The abundances of shrimp observed in Puget Sound have not returned to their pre-2013 levels as of 2019, even though the El Niño phase and The Blob ended in 2016.
-Indicating that this may be an example of a long-term community shift.
+The abundances of shrimp observed in Puget Sound have not returned to their pre-2013 levels as of 2019, even though the El Niño phase and The Blob ended in 2016, indicating that this may be an example of a long-term community shift.
 In fact, spot shrimp CPUE from 2019 was higher than the initial 2013 increase.